 Some investigations may be added following despatch of samples to the laboratory.
 These requests must be made within 48hrs of despatch and discussed with the laboratory technical staff.
 Tel 01908 995799.
 A request form must be sent for any add on test.

-Please note that we are unable to share samples with Chemical pathology/haematology unless in exceptional circumstances.
+Please note that we are unable to share samples with Chemical pathology/Haematology unless in exceptional circumstances, therefore please ensure separate samples are sent, in separate transport bags.

 SPECIFIC NOTES